randomstuff/ftldat/README.md

 ## Format

-All values are in little-endian format (ar least on little-endian machines):
+All values are in little-endian format (ar least on little-endian machines).

 Header: